lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 week so it's going to be 52 short paragraphs.
 The second part is a quick description of how I extracted the data from goodreads and played around with it to create this article.

+## The books

+I thought of grouping the books for faster access.
+But any grouping I could think of had flaws so I'm presenting the books in the order I read them.

+{{< book id="45152372" title="How to stop time" name="books/2022/how-to-stop-time.jpg" width="200" >}}

+Good title, **great** plot idea.
+Somewhat poor execution.
+It felt like there was nothing going on in the book, despite hundred of years passing by.

+{{</book>}}